pkoretic/csDefault/README.md

 ========================
 input[type=file] - input field for upload obviously
 cs-bar - cross browser helper for creating a nice bar
 cs-body - cross browser helper for creating a nice body
+Themes - since we are using CSS themeing is quite easy